marmelab/react-admin/docs/CreateEdit.md

 ### Built-in Field Validators

-React-admin already bundles a few validator functions, that you can just require and use as field validators:
+React-admin already bundles a few validator functions, that you can just require, and use as input-level validators:

 * `required(message)` if the field is mandatory,
 * `minValue(min, message)` to specify a minimum value for integers,